paschal533/Decentralized-Netflix/README.md

-# Decenteri Netflix built with moralis and nextJs.
+# Decenter Netflix built with moralis and nextJs.